-- (b) We recognise that our role as Councillors: - (i) is to represent the interests of the municipal community in Council decisionmaking; and - (i)(ii) necessarily involves interacting with our constituents, ratepayers and residents to ensure that their views are heard and responded to. - 7.8.2 Accordingly, Councillors are expected to we will observe the sStandards of eConduct and the principles of good governance and integrity when performing our functions as Councillors and engaging with the community.
-Central to both of these are transparency and accountability: - (a) transparency achieved through following proper processes that are open to public scrutiny; and - (b) •accountability achieved through being accessible and responsive to the needs of the whole Yarra -community. - 7.8.3 We will engage with members of the public in a way that is respectful, courteous and professional and which engenders trust in Council and in us individually as Councillors. - 7.8.4 We acknowledge the role of the Chief Executive Officer in providing a workplace that is safe and free from risks of harm.
-If members of the public engage with any of us in a way that is abusive, threatening or harassing, we will refer those communications to the Chief Executive Officer to be managed as a risk to occupational health and safety. - 7.8.5 If any of us feels unsafe because of specific abusive or threatening behaviour, this conduct may be notified to Victoria Police and dealt with as a criminal matter.
+We recognise - that our role as Councillors is to represent the interests of the municipal community in Council decision-making and necessarily involves interacting with our constituents, ratepayers and residents to ensure that their views are heard and responded to.

+- 7.4.2 Accordingly, Councillors are expected to observe the standards of conduct and the principles of good governance and integrity.
+Central to both of these are transparency and accountability: transparency achieved through following proper processes that are open to public scrutiny; - accountability achieved through being accessible and responsive to the needs of the whole Yarra community. - 7.4.3 We will engage with members of the public in a way that is respectful, courteous and professional and which engenders trust in Council and in us individually as Councillors. - 7.4.4 We acknowledge the role of the Chief Executive Officer in providing a workplace that is safe and free from risks of harm.
+If members of the public engage with any of us in a way that is abusive, threatening or harassing, we will refer those communications to the Chief Executive Officer to be managed as a risk to occupational health and safety. - 7.4.5 If any of us feels unsafe because of specific abusive or threatening behaviour, this conduct may be notified to Victoria Police and dealt with as a criminal matter.
 The Chief Executive Officer will endeavour to provide appropriate support to a Councillor in such a position.

-7.9 Use of Council resources
+7.5 Use of Council resources